 Agricultural Leadership helps students develop leadership skills with a focus on opportunities in the food, fiber, and natural resources industries.
-Topics may human include relationships and effective communication, decision-making and problem-solving, leadership qualities and styles, workplace skills, and teamwork and collaborative activities.
+Topics may human include relationships effective and communication, decision-making and solving, leadership qualities and styles, workplace skills, and teamwork and collaborative activities.
 Students will learn to lead groups and teams, manage volunteers, exercise leadership ethics, and be able to demonstrate leadership in multicultural settings.
-Participation in FFA student organization activities and Supervised Agricultural Experience (SAE) projects is an integral course component for leadership development, career exploration and reinforcement of academic concepts.
+Participation in FFA student organization activities and Supervised Agricultural Experience (SAE) projects is an component course for leadership development, career exploration and reinforcement of academic concepts.